 Joining a Fraternity or Sorority

-The University of North Carolina at Pembroke recognizes Fall and Spring semester new member/intake processes.
-No new member/intake processes may occur during the summer or when the University is not in session.
+The University of North Carolina at Pembroke recognizes fall and spring semester new member processes.
+No new member processes may occur during the summer or when the university is not in session.

-Academic eligibility for new member processes will be based on the OGL current academic standard for good academic standing (see academic section) or the organization’s academic requirement, whichever is higher.
+Academic eligibility for new member processes will be based on the current academic standard for good academic standing (see academic section) or the organization’s academic requirement, whichever is higher.
 This applies to freshman and upper-class students alike.
-Academic eligibility must be verified before a bid or membership invitation is extended.
-Organizations must have potential new members/aspirants use the Aspirant Verification form (Appendix E) to verify academic eligibility with the Office of Greek Life prior to offering membership. (see Forms section of website or attain from Office of Greek Life).
+Academic eligibility must be verified before a membership invitation is extended.
+Organizations must have aspirants use the Aspirant Verification form (Appendix E) to verify academic eligibility with the Office of Greek Life prior to offering membership (see Forms section of website or attain from Office of Greek Life).
 Organizations will be notified within the 72-hour time period of the new member’s academic status.

 1. What is Greek Life?